2015 Portuguese legislative election: Government formation

-On 22 October, President Aníbal Cavaco Silva controversially designated Pedro Passos Coelho to form a new government, which after taking the oath of office had 10 days to submit its programme in Parliament.
+On 22 October, President Aníbal Cavaco Silva controversially appointed Pedro Passos Coelho to form a new government, which after taking the oath of office had 10 days to submit its programme in Parliament.
 But the PS, BE and CDU had already stated that they would call a motion of rejection to bring down the government.

-On 23 October, the new Assembly of the Republic was opened.
-Eduardo Ferro Rodrigues, a Socialist, was elected as President of the Assembly with the support of the Socialists, the Communists, the Left Bloc and the Greens.
+On 23 October, the new Assembly of the Republic was opened, with Eduardo Ferro Rodrigues, a Socialist, being elected as President of the Assembly with the support of the Socialists, the Communists, the Left Bloc and the Greens.
 He received 120 votes against 108 votes for the government's candidate.

-The members of the second Passos Coelho government took the oath of office on 30 October.
-The government programme was scheduled to be voted by the Parliament on 10 November.
+The members of the second Passos Coelho government took office on 30 October, with the government's programme scheduled to be voted by Parliament on 10 November.

 Fall of the government and appointment of a new one

-Just before the parliamentary debate and vote on the government's programme, the Socialist Party reached agreements with the three other left-wing parties: the Left Bloc, the Communists and the Greens.
-Those agreements were eventually approved by the national organs of the Socialist Party on 8 November.
-On 10 November, the Portugal Ahead government programme was rejected by Parliament after a motion of rejection was approved by a vote of 123 to 107 MPs, bringing down the government itself:
+Just before the parliamentary debate and vote on the government's programme, the Socialist Party reached an agreement with the three other left-wing parties: the Left Bloc, the Communists and the Greens.
+Those agreements were eventually approved by the national bodies of the Socialist Party on 8 November.
+On 10 November, the Portugal Ahead government programme was rejected by Parliament, after a motion of rejection was approved by 123 votes against and 107 in favor, bringing down the government itself: